-Table 2: Actions
+Table 3: Actions

-A. Air Quality Monitoring & Reports Ref Option Lead Role Impacts Cost Timescale A 1 Maintain network of ten PM{10} analysers at nine locations.
+Ref Option Lead Role Impacts Cost Timescale A 1 Maintain network of ten PM{10} analysers at nine locations.
 Four locations are within the AQMA and five outside.
-NLC n/a Medium (£75,000 per annum) Ongoing A2 Boundary monitoring of PM{10} , $PM{2.5}$, PM_1 and Total Suspended Particles at Part A2 and B IPPC sites within the AQMA.
-NLC n/a Medium, approx £30,000.
-1 st monitor in by January 2008. А3 Traffic count & visual observations at Low Santon to assess likely contribution from re-suspended road dust.
-NLC n/a Low Short term
+NLC Low, but essential to process.
+Medium (£75,000 per annum) Ongoing A2 Boundary monitoring of PM{10} , $PM{2.5}$, PM_1 and Total Suspended Particles at Part A2 and B PPC sites within the AQMA.
+Including a $PM{2.5}$ (TEOM) monitor at Low Santon.
+NLC EA Low, but essential to process.
+Medium 1 st monitor in by February 2008.
+A3 Traffic count & visual observations at Santon to assess likely contribution from re-suspended road dust.
+NLC Low, but essential to process.
+Low Start summer 2008.

-Ref Option Lead Role Impacts Cost Timescale A4 IPPC Permit Improvement Programme IP 9,15,17 & 22 Corus UK Ltd shall undertake a further investigation to monitor and Corus For Corus to Unknown n/a quantify point source and fugitive particulate matter (including UK Ltd determine.
-PM 10 and PM {2.5}) emissions resulting from BOS plant, Sinter Plant, Blast Furnaces, Appleby Frodingham / Dawes Lane EA Coke Ovens point source emissions and associated activities.
+Ref Option Lead Role Impacts Cost Timescale A4 PPC Permit Improvement Programme IP 9,15,17 & 22 Corus UK Ltd shall undertake a further investigation to monitor and Corus For Corus to Not Initial report quantify point source and fugitive particulate matter (including UK Ltd determine, disclosed due PM 10 and PM {2.5}) emissions resulting from BOS plant, Sinter potentially January Plant, Blast Furnaces, Appleby Frodingham / Dawes Lane EA high.
+2008.
+Coke Ovens point source emissions and associated activities.
 The investigation should aim to confirm and establish typical release rates/ emission characteristics from significant sources and include localised ambient air quality monitoring.
-The proposed scope and methodology to be adopted, with timescales, should be submitted in advance of any study and agreed with the Environment Agency.
+The proposed scope and method to be adopted, with timescales, should be submitted in advance of any study and agreed with the Environment Agency.
 A report of the investigation shall be sent to the Environment Agency.
 A5 Study into a local TEOM to Partisol correction factor.
-Consideration of alternative measurements techniques or NLC n/a Low Initial report by January correction factors as developed.
-2008.
+Discuss in review and Consideration of alternative measurements techniques or NLC ILC Low Low Low assessment correction factors as developed. reports.

-Ref Option Lead Impacts Cost Timescale Role A6 IPPC Permit Improvement Programme IP 33 Corus UK Ltd shall assess the monitoring data recorded by the air quality Corus For Corus to Unknown n/a monitoring stations and the local NETCEN station (including UK Ltd determine. triangulation between stations) to identify process areas/outside influences making significant contribution (short EA and/or long term) to the pollutant levels measured.
+Ref Option Lead Role Impacts Cost Timescale A6 PPC Permit Improvement Programme IP 33 Corus UK Ltd shall assess the monitoring data recorded by the air quality monitoring stations and the local NETCEN station (including triangulation between stations) to identify process areas/outside influences making significant contribution (short and/or long term) to the pollutant levels measured.
 The operator shall submit quarterly reports of interpreted monitoring to the Environment Agency. (format to be proposed with 1 st submission).
-A 7 A7 IPPC Permit Improvement Programme IP 37 Corus UK Ltd , shall review annually the emissions to air impact assessment Corus For Corus to determine.
-Unknown n/a and amend as necessary following progressive completion of UK Ltd determine. relevant improvement programme requirements contained EA within this Permit or the identification of any other relevant EA information or data concerning emissions, dispersion or environmental impact.
+Corus UK Ltd EA For Corus to determine, potentially high.
+Not disclosed Ongoing A7 PPC Permit Improvement Programme IP 37 Corus UK Ltd shall review annually the emissions to air impact assessment and amend as necessary following progressive completion of relevant improvement programme requirements contained within this Permit or the identification of any other relevant information or data concerning emissions, dispersion or environmental impact.
 An annual review report shall be submitted to the Environment Agency.
+Corus UK Ltd EA For Corus to determine, potentially high.
+Not disclosed Ongoing